Mikanwolfe/mikanwolfe.github.io/_posts/2019-08-08-mechatronics-part-1.md

 ## The Beginning

+`TODO: fix this slightly for a better structure`

 Sometimes it takes a lot of understanding to recognise something as hard.
 Not knowing how difficult this project *might* end up being could cost us a lot of time in the long run, so some preparation is key.

 Having established a group, the first few steps are simple: establish: